tamohannes/urartu/README.md

 Encountered any issues or have suggestions?
 Feel free to open an issue for support.

 # **Exploring the Experiments**
-Unveil insights with ease using UrarTU in partnership with [Aim](https://github.com/aimhubio/aim), the intuitive and powerful open-source AI metadata tracker.
+Unveil insights with ease using Urartu in partnership with [Aim](https://github.com/aimhubio/aim), the intuitive and powerful open-source AI metadata tracker.
 To access a rich trove of metrics captured by Aim, simply:
 - Navigate to the directory containing the .aim repository.
 - Fire up the magic with:
 ```bash